EENI Global Business School

 4. To analyze prominent Jain Businesspeople

-5. To understand the influence of Jainism on the Hindu Civilization
+5. To understand the influence of Jainism on Hindu Civilization

 Online Student Master in International Business

-The Subject “Jainism, Ethics and Business” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Jainism, Ethics and Business” is included within the curriculum of the following academic programs at EENI Global Business School:

 Masters: International Business, Religions and Business.